goharbor/website/docs/install-config/run-installer-script.md

 You can install Harbor in different configurations:

-- Just Harbor, without Notary, Trivy or Chart Repository Service
+- Just Harbor, without Notary and Trivy
 - Harbor with Notary
 - Harbor with Trivy
-- Harbor with Chart Repository Service
-- Harbor with two or all three of Notary, Trivy, and Chart Repository Service
+- Harbor with Notary and Trivy

-## Default installation without Notary, Trivy, or Chart Repository Service
+## Default installation without Notary and Trivy

 The default Harbor installation does not include Notary or Trivy service.
 Run the following command